niscy-eudiw/eudi-srv-web-walletdriven-signer-qtsp-java/README.md

       client_id:
    ```

-   By default, this configuration is set to a backend server based on the code from the github 'eu-digital-identity-wallet/eudi-srv-web-verifier-endpoint-23220-4-kt'.
+   By default, this configuration is set to a backend server based on the code from the GitHub 'eu-digital-identity-wallet/eudi-srv-web-verifier-endpoint-23220-4-kt'.
 Therefore, the default configuration is:

    ```
    verifier: